jonmikeli/azureiotdevicesimulator5-pnp/docs/LatencyTests.md

 ﻿# Azure IoT Device Simulator - Latency Tests

-This section describes a way to measure first level latency between a given device and the cloud solution (Microsoft Azure IoT Hub and Azure Function).
+This section describes a way to measure raw response time between a given device and the cloud solution (Microsoft Azure IoT Hub and Azure Function).

 For details about how the simulator works, see the [help](Help.md) file.